phil-schmidtke/phil-schmidtke/README.md

 # Hi, i am Phil! 👋
 I am a Full Stack Developer focusing mainly on Finance / Blockchain

-i already worked with these langauges: Typescript, Python, Solidity, GoLang, Java, C#, Rust and these frameworks: Nexts.js, React, Angular, Nest.js, Spring Boot, Hardhat ,Fast Api, Django and with these big libaries: prisma, tailwindcss, framer-motion, web3.js, spline.
-The times and languages are only for my private projects after work.
+These Languages and Times only represent the work on private projects after my workday.
 <!--START_SECTION:waka-->

 ```text